Azure Firewall Standard features

 www.google.com/news, the following categorization is expected:

-Firewall Standard – only the FQDN part will be examined, so
+Firewall Standard – only the FQDN part is examined, so

-Firewall Premium – the complete URL will be examined, so
+Firewall Premium – the complete URL is examined, so

 The categories are organized based on severity under Liability, High-Bandwidth, Business Use, Productivity Loss, General Surfing, and Uncategorized.

 You can create exceptions to your web category rules.
 Create a separate allow or deny rule collection with a higher priority within the rule collection group.
 For example, you can configure a rule collection that allows

 www.linkedin.com with priority 100, with a rule collection that denies Social networking with priority 200.
 This creates the exception for the predefined Social networking web category.

 Azure Firewall is Payment Card Industry (PCI), Service Organization Controls (SOC), and International Organization for Standardization (ISO) compliant.
 For more information, see Azure Firewall compliance certifications.